shahafelkayam/UnfollowerDetector/README.md

 Your data stays on your own computer.

-UnfollowerDetector does **not** ask for your Instagram login details and does **not** connect to your Instagram account.

-It only reads the JSON files that you choose to provide from your Instagram export.
+UnfollowerDetector does **not** ask for your Instagram login details and does **not** connect to your Instagram account or use any unauthorized APIs.
+It strictly parses the JSON files you provide.

 ---